-Being a mother with a child going through the college process is a little like child birth — while it’s happening it’s sooooo painful, but when it’s over you look back and think it wasn’t that bad (but it really was!).
+Being a mother with a child going through the college process is a little like childbirth — while it’s happening it’s soo painful, but when it’s over you look back and think it wasn’t that bad (but it really was!).

-2) Be a guide in the process, not a dictator.
+Be a Guide in the Admissions Process, Not a Dictator

 As my daughter and I got more entrenched in the process, I realized this was a perfect opportunity to teach her how to handle major decisions and life events.
 I wanted to show her how to “approach” the admissions process in a way that she could learn to approach other important processes and decisions in her life.